MarkCotch/tomp4/README.md

 It is possible to convert this script to use avconv (found on the RaspPi) and the use of an alternate encoder (e.g. H/W H.264 encoder chip).
 I did this testing with a RaspPi.
 I found the arrangement to be a bit erratic but it worked (most of the time).
-If you want more information of this let me know.
+If you want more information on this let me know.